divya-akula/divyaakula/_posts/2026/2026-05-23-power-platform-developer-getting-started.md

 thumbnail: "/assets/images/thumbnails/power-platform-getting-started.jpeg"
 ---

+A few years ago I wanted to get started with Power Platform and had no idea where to begin.

-Every guide I found when I was starting out assumed you already had a tenant, a license, or an IT team behind you.
-This one doesn't.
-Below is the exact setup I wish someone had walked me through — free, step by step, no prerequisites.
+Not because the technology was hard.
+Because nobody could give me a clear answer on where to actually start.
+Every guide assumed you already had a tenant, a license, or an IT team.
+Every tutorial started at step three.

+I spent way too long going in circles before I figured out there was a free, fully functional developer environment I could have had running in an afternoon.

+I wrote the guide I wish someone had handed me.
+Whether you're a developer, an IT pro, or someone who just heard about Power Platform and wants to build something real — this is where you start.

+When someone asks me how to get started with Power Platform, the answer is never "go talk to IT about licensing."
+There's a free, fully functional developer environment you can have running in under an hour — and most people don't know it exists.

+This guide walks you through exactly that setup, step by step.
+Whether you're a developer, an IT pro, or someone who just discovered Power Platform and wants to build something real — this is where you start.

 ---